api-platform/docs/laravel/index.md

 ## Relations and Nested Resources

-Let's replace our author column by a relation to a new `author` table:
+Let's replace our author column with a relation to a new `author` table:

 ```patch
     public function up(): void